-4.10.1.Operational Characteristics
+4.10.1.
+Operational Characteristics

 Certificate status information may be available via CRL and OCSP responder.
+The Repository is available via HTTP or another accessible transfer protocol as specified in section 2.1.
 The serial number of a revoked certificate remains on the CRL until one additional CRL is published after the end of the certificate's validity period.

-4.10.2.Service Availability
+4.10.2.
+Service Availability

-Certificate status services are available 24x7 without interruption.
+Certificate status services are available on a continuous basis.